openrndr/openrndr-guide/docs/extensions/writingToVideoFiles.markdown

 }
 ```

-Note: the `ffmpeg` command-line program is used for video output.
-If `ffmpeg` is not found in your system OPENRNDR
-will attempt to use an embedded version of it.

 ### Toggle the `ScreenRecorder` on and off

 By default the screen recorder extension adds video frames as long as the